AustinBoyuJiang/ArtifAI/README.md

 * Implemented functionality for saving the trained model to a local file, facilitating model preservation and future usage.

-* Accomplished the first training of the AI model using a dataset of more than 6000 images, yielding an accuracy of 71.23% on the testing set.
+* Accomplished the training of the AI model using a dataset of more than 12000+ images, yielding an accuracy of 91.23% on the testing set.
 This promising result highlights the model's capability in differentiating between AI-generated and human-created images.
 However, there is a potential concern regarding overfitting, which will be a focus for further investigation and model optimization in subsequent development phases.

-## Ongoing Tasks

-* Compressing and optimizing data size.

-* Investigating and addressing the potential overfitting issue in the AI model to improve its generalization capabilities.
-This includes experimenting with model architecture adjustments, regularization techniques, and data augmentation strategies.
+**2024-3-22 ~ 2024-4-1**

+* To optimize data memory usage, various storage methods were evaluated.
+Ultimately, using the Joint Photographic Experts Group format was determined to be the most efficient.

+* Completed the development of the model loading program.

+* Explored the use of Grad-CAM (Gradient-weighted Class Activation Mapping), incorporating a feature to generate heatmaps that illustrate contributing factors.

+**2024-4-1 ~ 2024-4-13**

+* Developed a React application on Replit to construct the frontend.

-* Training the AI model and executing additional related tasks.
+* Completed the design of web pages and their components.

+* Implemented API endpoints using Flask.

+* Programmed the frontend to enable connectivity with the backend.

+* Integrated an "ArtifAI" consultant feature using the OpenAI GPT API.

-* Deploying the website.
+* Deployed the application on the server.

+* Project completion achieved.

 ## Challenges Encountered